Interior Designer Salary

 If there is a theme for aspiring interior designers to note, it's this: an interior design career offers many rewards (financial and otherwise), but you have to be willing to pay your dues in entry-level jobs before you work your way up.

-Salaries for Interior Designer Careers by Top 5 Industries
+Interior Designer Salaries by Top 5 Industries

 Most people think of interior designers as self-employed professionals (about 25 percent are) who help couples and families re-design and re-furnish the interior of their homes.
 But interior designers work in larger capacity and actually cross all types of industries.
 The U.S. Bureau of Labor Statistics (BLS) 2014-15 Occupational Outlook Handbook lists the median annual salaries for interior designers in the top five industries where they work: